The Discovery House, LLC operates the www.thediscoveryhouse.com, which provides addiction treatment resources and information.

 - Protecting the health, safety or welfare of others; and

-The Discovery House utilizes the information that users enter via the Website (or otherwise provide to us by other means, if any) to provide resources which best match each user’s circumstances.
-The Discovery House may provide information received from users to those unaffiliated companies, agents or contractors (“Third Parties”) who provide or furnish the resources matching users’ circumstances, and The Discovery House may have agreements with those Third Parties which provide compensation to The Discovery House.
+The Discovery House utilizes the information that users enter via the Website (or otherwise provide to us by other means, if any) to provide resources that best match each user’s circumstances.
+The Discovery House may provide information received from users to those unaffiliated companies, agents, or contractors (“Third Parties”) who provide or furnish the resources matching users’ circumstances, and The Discovery House may have agreements with those Third Parties which provide compensation to The Discovery House.
 However, The Discovery House is not compensated on the basis of providing any particular user’s information to Third Parties or others.
 Rather, The Discovery House is compensated on a subscription basis, independent of providing user information to Third Parties, and The Discovery House maintains a strict policy prohibiting it from entering into and/or performing any agreement or relationship with Third Parties or others which would otherwise provide for it be compensated in exchange for providing to Third Parties any user information received via the Website.
 The Discovery House does not sell users’ personal information to any Third Party or to others.

 The Discovery House may disclose your personal information, and/or other information submitted to The Discovery House via the Website, to Third Parties for the following reasons: